Staff

 LTC Knepper arrived at VMI in the fall of 2014.
 Since then he has taught a wide range of courses, including American Literary Traditions, Ways of Reading, the ERHS capstone sequence, and a seminar on Moby-Dick.
 He especially enjoys teaching Philosophy and Literature, where he can discuss big questions with cadets, and American Modernism, which features favorite authors such as Claude McKay, Robert Frost, Willa Cather, Zora Neale Hurston, and F. Scott Fitzgerald.
 He has directed capstone projects, SURI projects, independent studies, and honors theses on a variety of topics, from the poetry of Langston Hughes to the philosophy of Simone Weil, from Edgar Allan Poe’s Gothic conventions to Byzantine iconography.
 LTC Knepper is the faculty adviser of VMI’s chapter of Sigma Tau Delta, the international English honor society, and he organizes an annual trip for cadets to the American Shakespeare Center in Staunton, Virginia.

 LTC Knepper studied American literature in graduate school at the University of Virginia, and this remains a major teaching and research interest.
-He currently serves as book review editor for the Robert Frost Review.
-He writes metrical poetry and has published poems in a variety of journals.
+He currently serves as an associate editor for the Robert Frost Review.
+He writes metrical poetry and has published poems in a number of journals.
 Since arriving at VMI, he has become increasingly interested in the intersection of philosophy, aesthetics, and religion.
 He is particularly interested in the early twentieth-century philosopher Gabriel Marcel and the contemporary philosophers William Desmond and Byung-Chul Han.
-He is currently wrapping up a book project titled “Wonder Strikes: Approaching Aesthetics and Literature with William Desmond.”
+In 2022, SUNY Press published his book Wonder Strikes: Approaching Aesthetics and Literature with William Desmond.

 Natalie Oleksyshyn